viant/endly/README.md

 **Process service**

-Process service is responsible for starting, stopping and checking status of custom application.
+Process service is responsible for starting, stopping and checking the status of a custom application.

 | Service Id | Action | Description | Request | Response |
 | --- | --- | --- | --- | --- |